enesselcukk/GameYuppiApp/README.md

   * [Lifecycles][3] Create a UI that automatically responds to lifecycle events.
   * [Navigation][4] Handle everything needed for in-app navigation.
   * [Flow][5] used for kotlin flow on android
+  * [StateFlow][18] StateFlow A Flow that represents a read-only state with a single updatable data value that emits updates to the value to it                collectors
   * [ViewModel][6] Easily schedule asynchronous tasks for optimal execution.
   * [Retrofit][9] for turns your HTTP API into a Java interface
   * [Gson][10] for convert Java Objects into their JSON representation